asyncanup/asyncanup.github.io/_posts/2019-04-19-slackbot-in-a-tweet-1-ask-tough-questions.md

 and publish it from the Runkit interface.
 Then the `endpoint` link atop the Notebook will give you your custom URL, and changing code in the Notebook will modify the service.

+Don't forget to update your Slash command's Request URL to your own `endpoint` link.

 > Note:
 > you don't have to be limited to a tweet's length to write your own modifications!
 That was just to get your attention :)